slashlos/Helium/index.md

 ### SHIFT Into Key Window

-To focus a window, just hold down the SHIFT key bemove moving into window.
+To focus a window, just hold down the SHIFT key before moving into window.

 The current "key" Helium window title name is in bold text, when title bar is present.